mynkv/Samsung-PD-/README.md

  <details>
  <summary>Introduction to Yosys</summary>

 Yosys is the synthesizer used to convert the RTL into the netlist.
 Netlist is the representation of the design in the form of the cells from library.
-Below figure shows the flow for the yosys synthesizer.
+Below figure shows the flow for the yosys synthesizer.<br>
 <img width="1085" alt="[icc2_shell" src="https://github.com/mynkv/Samsung-PD-/blob/2b0dee97319264489ff2f5620d28c60efd2e4964/yosys_Setup.PNG">

- To verify the synthesis same testbench is given along with the netlist to observe the funtionality of the design.
+ To verify the synthesis same testbench is given along with the netlist to observe the funtionality of the design.<br>
 <img width="1085" alt="[icc2_shell" src="https://github.com/mynkv/Samsung-PD-/blob/2b0dee97319264489ff2f5620d28c60efd2e4964/verifysynthesis.PNG">

 </details>